Connect with others who understand.

 7. Consider Accessibility

 Accessibility is another important factor to consider when choosing a TED specialist.
-Accessibility may include location, cost, availability of the provider, and more.
+Accessibility considerations include location, cost, and availability of the provider.

-Evaluate the location of the health care provider’s office or clinic, as well as the availability of appointments.
-Are they taking new patients?
+Evaluate the location of the healthcare provider’s office or clinic, as well as the availability of appointments.
+Are they taking new clients?
 What is the wait like?
 If you need to see your doctor often or need special treatments, picking a provider who is close to where you live can make living with your condition easier.

 Check with your insurance company before your first appointment to make sure your care is covered without massive copays.